srini-modus/API-docs/deactivate.md

 }
 ```

-3. Any user trying to deactivate with invalid token/ credentials,
+3. Any user trying to deactivate with invalid token/credentials,

 ```
 factory.put(